DC-x-2003/Sales-Analysis/README.md

 ### Results

-+ Customer Profile: The primary customers are married women aged 26-35 years, residing in Uttar Pradesh, Maharashtra, and Karnataka, and working in IT, Healthcare, and Aviation sectors.
++ **Customer Profile**: The primary customers are married women aged 26-35 years, residing in Uttar Pradesh, Maharashtra, and Karnataka, and working in IT, Healthcare, and Aviation sectors.

-+ Product Preferences: Most purchases are in the Food, Clothing, and Electronics categories.
++ **Product Preferences**: Most purchases are in the Food, Clothing, and Electronics categories.

 ### Conclusion